Emerging market slump highlights Fed's global reach

 By Pedro Nicolaci da Costa

-JACKSON HOLE, Wyo., Aug 25 The recent selloff in emerging markets is a classic case of being careful what you wish for.
+JACKSON HOLE, Wyoming The recent selloff in emerging markets is a classic case of being careful what you wish for.

 When the Federal Reserve was ramping up its asset purchases to support a flagging U.S. economy, many officials overseas criticized the United States for putting undue upward pressure on their currencies.
 Most memorably, Brazilian Finance Minister Guido Mantega suggested rich countries were engaged in a "currency war" or a race to devalue to gain a trade advantage.